 COE premiums for Category A hit record high of S$119,003

-SINGAPORE: Certificate of Entitlement (COE) premiums closed higher across the board on Wednesday (Sep 17), with prices for smaller cars hitting another record high.
+SINGAPORE: Certificate of Entitlement (COE) premiums closed higher across the board on Wednesday (Sep 17), with prices for smaller cars hitting another record.

 COEs for commercial vehicles, which include goods vehicles and buses, rose to S$72,501 from S$71,556 in the previous bidding exercise.